shijintiao/CISC-327-group-33/PULL_REQUEST_TEMPLATE.md

 - [ ] Update database (add new data class to database)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+- [ ] Add new test cases.
+Test will be done by pytest (including integration test and explicit test)

 # Checklist:
 Assign √ for each statement